dreamph/sio/README.md

 Features
 --------
-- Unified `StreamReader` interface for files, bytes, URLs, and multipart uploads.
+- Unified `StreamReader` interface for files, bytes, URLs, multipart uploads, and generic `io.Reader`.
 - Disk-backed and in-memory session management for predictable resource usage.
 - Automatic cleanup of temporary files and session directories.
 - Simple helpers for copying, saving, and reading outputs.